It’s tough to know what your customers are thinking and feeling.

 Companies are now focusing more and more on social media because it can be an invaluable resource for customer feedback.
 Facebook, Twitter, and LinkedIn are the most popular social media channels.

-Word-of-mouth and negative comments spread rapidly on social media.
-So it’s vital to respond to complaints at once.
+Word-of-mouth and negative comments spread like wildfire on social media, so it’s vital to respond to complaints right away.

-Some of them even help monitor the social presence of your competitors.
+Some of them even help monitor your competitors’ social presence.

 Social listening requires dedicated resources such as a combination of your in-house staff and a third-party support team to collect and respond to customer feedback on social media.